Residential Student Housing & Dining

 High school students live together as a community in Boston University’s Warren Towers residence hall.
 Located right in the heart of campus, Warren Towers consists of three separate towers of dormitory rooms, multiple study areas, and a TV lounge.
 Young men and women live in separate towers, usually two students to a room.
 Please note that some students may be in singles and some may be in triples.
 You can see a 360 degree view of where high school students live by following the link to a Boston University Warren Towers dormitory room.

 If you are attending one of our programs with a friend, you may request to room together.
 Each student must mutually indicate your request on your Residence License Agreement Form in your acceptance packet.
 Requests must be made by the date indicated on the Residence License Agreement.
 Please note that rooming requests are not guaranteed.

 Warren Towers has 24-hour security and Boston University live-in residential staff.
 Carefully selected Program Assistants also live in the residences and provide students with guidance as they adapt to college life.
 They coordinate social outings and ensure that students are back in the residence at curfew.

 Warren Towers has air conditioning in some study areas and the television room but not in the dorm rooms or other areas of the building.
 Dorm rooms can get hot so we strongly recommend that students bring a fan with them or buy one when they arrive on campus.

-High school students eat their meals at Marciano Commons, a dining hall located at 100 Bay State Road.
+High school students eat their meals at a Boston University dining hall.
 The menu choices include restaurant-style meals, vegetarian and vegan options, freshly-made desserts, and so much more.
 If you have special dietary requirements, please contact us so we can make arrangements to best accommodate you.
 The dining staff can also assist you if you have food allergies or other dietary restrictions.